ietvee/random-thrift-store/README.md

+# Random Thrift Store

+This is an e-commerce web application with simple add to cart function.
+It is created by consuming REST API with Axios and Tailwind to build design of the web application.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is an e-commerce website with add to cart function.
-It is created by consuming REST API with Axios and Tailwind CSS to build design of the website.

 ## Available Scripts